wyfo/apischema/docs/de_serialization.md

 #### Non-required serialized methods

-Serialized methods (or their error handler) can return `apischema.Undefined`, in which case the property will not be included into the serialization; accordingly, the property loose the *required* qualification in the JSON schema.
+Serialized methods (or their error handler) can return `apischema.Undefined`, in which case the property will not be included into the serialization; accordingly, the property loses the *required* qualification in the JSON schema.

 ```python
 {!serialized_undefined.py!}